 -Opening to “Rock n Roll Soniye”

 From this excerpt of “Rock n Roll Soniye,” the hero directly lists the physical characteristics that make the woman desirable: her white skin, underlined by the fact that it shines like the moon, her black hair, and her blue eyes.
-They’re the source of his listlessness and she causes a frenzy from her beauty.
-Later in the song, the heroes drive the point home:
+They’re the source of his listlessness cause a desirous frenzy.
+Later in the song, the heroes underline their yearning:

 “O gore gore gaal pe